bjnath/demodocs/INSTALL.rst

 - `Stack Overflow <https://stackoverflow.com/questions/tagged/scikit-image>`_

-To suggest a change in the install instructions, `please open an issue on GitHub <https://github.com/scikit-image/scikit-image/issues>`_.
+To suggest a change in these instructions,
+`please open an issue on GitHub <https://github.com/scikit-image/scikit-image/issues>`_.

 Other platforms